I teach one-on-one in a group setting daily, in the mysore style, at DC Ashtanga.

 Ashtanga refers to a method of stilling the chatterings of the mind through an 8-fold path.
 In fact, this stilling of the mind is the essence of yoga— period.

-Yoga, ultimately, is an appreciation of the world around you and your place in it.
+Yoga, as we covered earlier, is an appreciation of the world around you and your place in it.
 Seeing life as it actually is versus how we have been conditioned to experience it.
-The eight fold path is outlined in a book called “The Yoga Sutras” written by the Sage Patanjali.
-This stuff is pretty old and pretty awesome.
+I use the teachings from Patanjali’s yoga sutras as our methodology for accessing yoga.

 What if I can’t remember the sequence?
 That’s why the teacher is there!
 This is a practice that grows with student, and for many folks, choreography can be quite challenging!
 Not to worry, its why the mysore room is better than a DVD.
 A DVD won’t correct you.
 Because we are all growing a practice from the ground up—every day working— ashtanga vinyasa yoga, as taught in the mysore setting, is truly the only all-levels class out there.
 Appropriate for everyone, the practice is taught gradually, giving you time to memorize and explore.